Your Guide to The Marathon Des Sables (MDS)

 How Long Does Take To Walk A Mile?

-Ever wondered how long it takes to walk a mile?
+Have you thought about how long it actually takes to walk a mile?

-But if you’re just starting out or prefer a more relaxed pace, you might find yourself closer to the 20-minute mark.
+If you’re new or prefer a relaxed pace, you’ll probably be closer to the 20-minute range

 How Long Does It Take to Walk a Mile?

-Shooting for a mile walk daily is a fantastic way to add more movement into your daily routine.
+Adding a daily mile walk is a great way to get more movement into your routine.

 For most people, walking at a moderate pace of three to four miles per hour will take 15 to 20 minutes to complete a mile.